Raju Lama: Social work

-Lama has volunteered to help the victim of the recent flood in Sindhupalchowk.
+Lama has volunteered to help the victim of the flood in Sindhupalchowk.

 On May 16, 2022, he reached the summit of Mt.
 Everest (8,848.86 m).
-Titled ‘Raju Lama Everest Expedition, the climb was to raise awareness about climate change and impacts of global warming.
-He also called for the reduction of carbon emissions and how it’s directly affecting the lives of people living in the mountains.
-As a part of this expedition, he also performed a solo concert ‘Music for a Cause’ between Camp 2 and Camp 3 at 6574m, which was probably the highest performance on the land ever.
+Titled Raju Lama Everest Expedition, the climb aimed to raise awareness about climate change and the impacts of global warming.
+He also called for the reduction of carbon emissions highlighting how they directly affecting the lives of people living in the mountain regions.
+As a part of this expedition, he also performed a solo concert ‘Music for a Cause’ between Camp 2 and Camp 3 at 6574m, which was likely the highest performance on the land ever.